Vampire Rain: Plot

 Vampires, known as "nightwalkers", were found to be responsible for the disappearances of civilians in the United States and in other countries.
-The American Information Bureau (AIB) raises a black ops special forces unit, led by John Lloyd, which is deployed to the streets of Los Angeles.
+The American Information Bureau (AIB) raises a black ops special forces unit, which is deployed to the streets of Los Angeles.

-Throughout the game Lloyd is haunted by the vision of a young girl, whom he saved in a previous mission.
+Throughout the game, John Lloyd is haunted by the vision of a young girl, whom he saved in a previous mission when nightwalkers launched a raid on the Office of Disease Control (ODC).
+Their attack killed almost all the ODC personnel and special forces operators sent to secure/retake the ODC building.
 Eventually he finds out that his team leader has also seen her.

 Later on it is revealed that the AIB, acting of their own accord, plan for America to enter full-scale war against the Nightwalkers.
 They send their own human/nightwalker hybrids to kill Lloyd's group to get rid of the evidence, and send the rest of their forces against the Nightwalkers' headquarters in the city.
 Lloyd defeats all the hybrids and vampires in his way, eventually meeting with the leader of the vampires in an attempt to keep the peace.
 Unfortunately, the leader also wants full-scale war against the humans, and plans to change the whole city into nightwalkers.
 Lloyd is forced to fight and defeat him.

 It turns out the head vampire wasn't really the true leader of nightwalkers in the city, as he was advised by two nightwalkers who were naturally born as vampires and can survive in the daytime.
 Lloyd fights and kills the first.
 The second doesn't resist and offers Lloyd the choice to kill him or not, claiming that the future of the nightwalker race will soon be revealed.

 After Lloyd has left the final battle, if he chose to end him the haunting young girl appears.
 She pours blood onto the ashes of the leader, and he is resurrected.
 If Lloyd chose not to kill him the lamenting leader vacates the premises only for the little girl to appear beside him and they walk off together.